Chuck Harmony

-Charles T. Harmon (born 1979), better known as Chuck Harmony, is an American music producer, musician, songwriter and entrepreneur, based in Nashville, Tennessee.
-He is a three-time Grammy Award nominee, and won a 2011 NAACP Image Award for Outstanding Song for Fantasia’s "Bittersweet".
+Charles T. Harmon (born December 18, 1979), known professionally as Chuck Harmony, is an American record producer and songwriter from Nashville, Tennessee.
+He is a three-time Grammy Award nominee, and won an NAACP Image Award for Outstanding Song for his contributions to Fantasia's 2010 single "Bittersweet".

 Early life

 Harmon was born and raised in East St. Louis, Illinois.
 He grew up performing in church.
 At age 4, he learned to play the drums, which quickly led to Harmon playing the trombone, tuba, piano, in addition to singing in the church choir.
 He studied music at Alabama State University, where he took piano lessons with the goal of becoming a jazz pianist.
 After college, he relocated to Atlanta, Georgia.